aronduby/dump/README.md

 - **D::KILL** -- will call die() after output
 - **D::OB** -- will use the output buffer and return the output instead of printing it
 - **D::EXPAND** -- starts with the output fully expanded
+- **D::IGNORE_CLI** -- by default, if the script detects you are running command line it just uses `print_r`, use this to include the full output, useful if you are doing html logging

 _**Note:**_ Passing a bitmask containing both `D::KILL` and `D::OB` will result in an `InvalidArgumentException` being thrown since you can't do both
 _**Note:**_ `D\DumpSettings` also has a backtrace property which is used by `D::ump()`